 Failing to Call Emergency Services

-Calling emergency services can be of great help in the chain of saving a life.
-Emergency services will come just in time to bring the required medical response.
-It is essential to contact the emergency services as soon as possible.
-You should first make a few compressions before making the call.
-After that, you have to call 911 or any other emergency service before embarking on making the compressions.
+Calling emergency services in a heart attack or cardiac arrest case can be of great help in the chain of saving a life.
+Emergency services bring the required medical kit, including an Automated External Defibrillator (AED), to help recover the cardiac arrest patient on time.
+It is essential to contact emergency services as soon as possible while you are also starting CPR, as the patient looks like they are losing consciousness.
+You should first do 30 chest compressions before making the call and attempting to open the airway of the patient.

 Failing to Get to an Ideal Place